verekia/js-stack-from-scratch/tutorial/03-express-pm2/README.md

 This `shared` folder is where we put *isomorphic / universal* JavaScript code – files that are accessible by both the client and the server.
 A great use case of shared code is *routes*, as you will see later in this tutorial when we'll make an asynchronous call.
 Here we simply have some configuration constants as an example for now.

+If the Node process used to run your app has a `process.env.PORT` environment variable set (that's the case when you deploy to Heroku for instance), it will use this for the port.
+If there is none, we default to `8000`.

 - Run `yarn add express`.

 - Create a `src/server/index.js` file containing: